kbridson/rails-demos-and-deets-2021-test/demo-static-pages.md

     </p>
     </div>

-1. Looking at the `app/config/routes.rb` file, a GET (as in HTTP GET request) route to `'static_pages/welcome'` has been created, meaning the URL for the page would be <http://localhost:3000/static_pages/welcome>.
+1. Looking at the `app/config/routes.rb` file, a `get` (as in HTTP GET request) route to `'static_pages/welcome'` has been created, meaning the URL for the page would be <http://localhost:3000/static_pages/welcome>.
 Instead, make the route point to <http://localhost:3000/welcome> by editing it as follows:

     ```ruby
     get 'welcome', to: 'static_pages#welcome', as: 'welcome'